aws-samples/aws-hpc-tutorials/content/10-monitoring/_index.md

 The lab is divided in two sections.

-- In the first section, you will monitor your HPC Cluster with Prometheus and Grafana using AWS ParallelCluster.
+1. In the first section, you will monitor your HPC Cluster with [Prometheus](https://github.com/prometheus/prometheus/), an open-source systems monitoring toolkit, and [Grafana](https://github.com/grafana/grafana), a tool to query and visualize data, using AWS ParallelCluster.
-- In the second section, you will setup a job notification that informs you when your job completes
+2. In the second section, you will setup a job notification that informs you when your job completes.

 Architecture Overview:
 ![Monitoring Architecture](/images/monitoring/performance_monitoring_architecture.png)